umutdinceryananer/FX-Risk-Calculator/README.md

 1. `make release-check` ? runs lint, type checks, test suite, and a quick `/health` smoke test.
 2. `flask --app app.cli.seed_demo seed-demo` to pre-load the demo portfolio before recording or demoing.
 3. Start the server (`python run.py`) and verify the dashboard at http://127.0.0.1:5000#/dashboard renders charts with the seeded data.
+Use the **View in** dropdown to switch base currencies; the selection persists between reloads.
 4. Optionally export fresh Postman results for the release notes.

 ## Troubleshooting